 ModelBuilder is a visual programming language for building geoprocessing workflows.
 Geoprocessing models automate and document your spatial analysis and data management processes.
 You create and modify geoprocessing models in ModelBuilder, where a model is represented as a diagram that chains together sequences of processes and geoprocessing tools, using the output of one process as the input to another process.

-- Build a model by adding geoprocessing tools, map layers, datasets, and other data types, and connecting them to a process.
+- Build a model by adding and connecting data and tools.

 - Iteratively process every feature class, raster, file, or table in a workspace.

 - Visualize your workflow sequence as an easy-to-understand diagram.

 - Run a model step by step, up to a selected step, or run the entire model.

 - Make your model into a geoprocessing tool that can be shared or can be used in Python scripting and other models.

 This geoprocessing model is used by a conservation organization to identify potential habitats for an indigenous bird species based on vegetation type, distance from major roads, climate, slope, and elevation.
 The model runs the following tools in sequence: